An electric car is plugged into a charging station as a glowing sunset sky reflects off its sleek metallic surface, symbolizing modern sustainability.

 EV purchases are rising, costs are decreasing, and battery technology is improving.

-Electric vehicle (EV) adoption is gaining serious momentum around the world.
+Adoption of electric vehicles (EVs) is gaining serious momentum around the world.
 Multiple countries, including the United States, have already passed a passenger EV tipping point— when sales reach critical mass, after which adoption accelerates.
 In the United States, owning a light-duty EV is now cheaper than owning a gas-powered car over a vehicle’s lifespan.
-Thanks to ongoing savings from fuel, less maintenance, and other recurring benefits, RMI analysis determined that EVs save US drivers an estimated $1,000 or more annually.
+This lower cost of ownership is thanks to ongoing savings from using electricity rather than fuel, less maintenance, and other recurring benefits.

 The number of electric medium- and heavy-duty (MHD) trucks also continues to grow globally.
 MHD trucks’ purchase prices are trending toward parity with diesel, with some segments reaching parity as early as 2028.
 Given fleets are incredibly price sensitive, cost parity is the determining factor in their switch to electric.